What is Code+?

 Checks and US tax forms cannot be mailed outside of the US.
 If you need your Duke mailbox to remain open during the summer, contact dukepostoffice@duke.edu.

 After exams end, we will schedule Meet & Greet meetings for each team so you can meet your teammates and team leads.
-These will be 30 minutes meetings on Zoom.
-During that meeting, you'll learn more about the program and your project, including any languages, tools, platforms that your project may use.
-You may also be given some resources and materials to review before the program starts.
+These will be on Zoom.
+During the meeting, you'll learn more about the program and your project, including any languages, tools, platforms that your project may use.
+You will also be given resources and materials to review before the program starts.